 Jumpstart rang the NYSE opening bell on Thursday, October 12th to kick-off their celebration of the Read for the Record campaign for early literacy.
 Jumpstart National Board Member and Actress,

 Allie Kallman is a Teach for America (TFA) and Jumpstart alumna, who was introduced to Jumpstart’s Read for the Record® in 2013 while serving as a TFA corps member.
 Jumpstart

 October 5, 2017 (ATLANTA, GA) — Earlier this month, Jumpstart’s Atlanta Advisory Board hosted their annual Read for the Record® kick-off event.
 This year’s wildly successful event was held at the

 How to Participate

 The best part about Read for the Record is that everyone is invited to join in on the fun!
-No matter where you live or how old you are, all you need is a copy of Quackers or access to a computer with internet.
-When you register to read, you’ll receive campaign news and updates on all things Read for the Record.
+No matter where you live or how old you are, all you need is a copy of the official campaign book or access to a computer with internet.
+When you pledge to read, you’ll receive campaign news and updates on all things Read for the Record.
 Plus, we’ll include the number of children and adults you plan to read with in our record-breaking total.
 Click here to learn how to get involved!

 Stories hold endless potential to develop a child’s imagination, help build a greater understanding of the world, and cultivate a lifelong love of reading.
 Reading together as a family can help jumpstart your child’s curiosity and comprehension.
-In Quackers, children learn about understanding differences and friendship with the help of some new furry and feathered friends.
 Learn More